Skip to Main Content

 About this report

-• The Industry Comparison Group is generated by a combination of the Australian and NewZealand Standard Industrial Classification (ANZSIC) industry class and equivalent sized organisations.
-ANZSIC is the national framework for classifying industries according to the primary activities of organisations.
+• The Comparison Group is generated by a combination of the Australian and NewZealand Standard Industrial Classification (ANZSIC) industry class and equivalent sized employers.
+ANZSIC is the national framework for classifying industries according to the primary activities of employers.

-• If there are fewer than 5 employers in your ANZSIC class, your Industry Comparison Group comprises employers in your Industry division and equivalent sized organisations.
+• If there are fewer than 5 employers in your ANZSIC class, your Comparison Group comprises similar sized employers in your Industry division.

-• This report, along with the WGEA Executive Summary of your organisation’s performance, must be shared with your governing body, e.g., your board.
+• This report, along with the WGEA Executive Summary of your organisation’s performance, must be shared with your governing body, e.g., your board, as soon as practical.

-• Employers with 500 or more employees must have a policy or strategy covering each of the six Gender Equality Indicators from April 2024.
+• Employers with 500 or more employees must have a policy or strategy covering each of the six Gender Equality Indicators.

 How to use this report

-This Industry Benchmark Report provides a snapshot of your performance on workforce composition, the gender pay gap and parental leave compared to your Industry Comparison Group.
+This Industry Benchmark Report provides a snapshot of your performance on workforce composition, the gender pay gap, parental leave and targeted actions your organisation is taking on gender equality compared to your Industry Comparison Group.
 It enables you to:

 • identify priorities for action, as part of your organisation’s gender equality strategy, and